nowyiusernameyaebal/minos-ai/README.md

 - Regular community calls and development updates
 - Transparent roadmap and development process

-Join our [Discord](https://discord.gg/minos-ai) to participate in the community.

 ## 📝 License

 Minos-AI is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.